Parents

 Work Experiences

-The programme will give pupils an important engagement with an employee and a real insight into an organisation, while helping to develop their employability skills.
+The programme will give pupils an important insight of the workplace with an employee while helping to develop their essential employability skills required for life and work.

-We are fully aware of ongoing changes of how businesses operate, social distancing, and increase health risks, however, understanding all the benefits work experience brings, we are encouraging pupils to make contact with local employers and request the support from family and friend networks.
+We are fully aware of the ongoing changes of how businesses operate, however, understanding all the benefits work experience brings, we are encouraging all pupils to make contact with their families, friends and local employers to request their support, as soon as possible.

 Work Experience improves the pupil’s communication skills and awareness of the working world around them helping them with making better informed future course and career decisions.
 Our pupils thrive on being given responsibilities and being treated like an adult, whilst learning and developing at the same time.